Burgess Battery Company: During founder's lifetime

-The Burgess Battery Company (Burgess) was founded by Dr. Charles F. Burgess in Madison, Wisconsin and incorporated on March 1,1917.
+The Burgess Battery Company – or simply "Burgess" – was founded by Dr. Charles F. Burgess in Madison, Wisconsin and incorporated on March 1, 1917.
 The United States entered World War I a month later on April 6.
 During the war Burgess collaborated with the US Army Signal Corps to develop quality batteries for radio communication equipment.
-Radio "A" and Radio "B" batteries resulted.
+The result was the batteries Radio "A" and Radio "B".

-Charles Burgess was very experienced in the field of dry-cell batteries when he started his battery company.
-Following graduation from the University of Wisconsin in 1895, he taught chemistry there until 1913.
-In 1905 he became a Full Professor and later founded the University's Department of Chemical Engineering.
+Charles Burgess was already very experienced in the field of dry cell batteries when he started his battery company: Following graduation from the University of Wisconsin in 1895, he taught chemistry there until 1913.
+In 1905, he became a Full Professor and later founded the university's Department of Chemical Engineering.

-In 1907 he became a consultant to the nearby French Battery Company (later renamed The Ray-O-Vac Company).
-He was charged with improvement of the French No. 6 battery — the large 6-inch-tall, single-cell battery used for automobile ignition, railroad signals, telephones, doorbells and other electrical devices.
-Burgess was put in charge of engineering at French.
-Within a year, Burgess started work independently, on two new battery sizes: the Number 1 size (standardized later as the "C" cell) and the Number 2 size (the future "D" cell).
+In 1907, he became a consultant to the nearby French Battery Company (later renamed The Ray-O-Vac Company).
+He was tasked with improvement of the French No. 6 battery – the large 6-inch-tall, single-cell battery used for automobile ignition, railroad signals, telephones, doorbells and other electrical devices, and was put in charge of engineering at French.
+Within a year, Burgess started work, independently, on two new battery sizes: the Number 1 size (standardized later as the "C" cell) and the Number 2 size (the future "D" cell), which were similar in size to, but distinct from, the old No. 1 and No. 2 sizes produced by companies like Columbia, which were 1 inch tall and 2 inches tall, respectively.
+Burgess also created the Letter Z size (the future "AA" cell), the Number 7 size (the future "AAA" cell), and the Letter N size (the future "N" cell).